N3RDIUM/vault/conventions.md

 - #math
 # Structure
 ## concepts/
 Individual notes in these directories will contain the notes for a specific topic in said subject.
 If multiple notes overlap too much, *merge them.
 No exceptions.* Each note will address only ONE topic or concept.
-Edge case: overlapping notes *across multiple subjects* (rare).
 ## courses/{\<level\>}
 Notes will contain structures and links to all other data types (concepts, derivations, problems, doubts, etc.) in a course-curriculum-like structure.
 No actual text material, just structure.
 ## problems